woman in white t shirt holding brown wooden board

 You may believe that children’s lives matter but not believe that elderly adult lives matter as much.

-You may believe that indigenous lives matter but not believe that gay lives matter as much.
+You may believe that Indigenous lives matter but not believe that gay lives matter as much.

 If we are going to narrow the gap between the way things are and the way they should be, the gap between reality and possibility, then we will have to agree that one set of undervalued lives cannot be more important than another.